Dana J. Grasso, MA, Psy.D. (Dana J. Grasso, PsyD, PLLC)

 Dana J. Grasso, MA, Psy.D. is a licensed clinical psychologist in the District of Columbia, the Commonwealth of Virginia, and temporarily in Maine.
+At present, she is operating in hybrid mode.
 She collaborates with people across the lifespan for all varieties of assessment but specializes in work with children, adolescents, and young adults.

 Dr. Grasso remains committed to developing this small, personalized assessment practice so that we are constantly evolving to meet changing needs.
 During the pandemic, she is advocating for developmentally-appropriate, client-centered use of teleassessment to promote health and wellbeing while rendering important data.
 She is fortunate to serve as a consultant to Sidwell Friends Lower School, which allows connection to her own Quaker educational roots and many wonderful educators and families.

 Dr. Grasso began observing children and assessing response to intervention in support of Guardian Ad Litems and child advocates in DC before pursuing her graduate education.
 While at John Jay, she practiced formal psychological evaluation of children and adolescents at Sagamore Children's Psychiatric Center and then went on to expand her experience base while earning a doctorate in Clinical Psychology.
 Dr. Grasso provided individual and group therapy and psychological testing at the Children and Family Network Center preschool in Alexandria, Virginia and then at the DC Superior Court Child Guidance Clinic while attending GW.
 She completed an APA-accredited internship at the Queens Children's Psychiatric Center in New York and has since been conducting comprehensive evaluations for public and private multi-disciplinary educational teams, individuals, physicians, therapists, attorneys, and others in the DC Metro area.